MyroStadler/zephir/README.md

 # myrostadler/zephir

-This is my repository for developing custom PHP extensions using Zephir.
+This is a repository for developing custom PHP extensions using Zephir.
 If you want to use it for your extension development download or fork it and remove all extension folders in the project root (root folders that do not start with a dot) to be replaced with your own.
 Otherwise build your own repo around the Dockerfile here.